- When Clarence and Jeff start dueling with foam guards on top of the Fun Dungeon in "Fun Dungeon Face Off," the music imitates Duel of the Fates.

 - Buckey O'Neill, the founder of Rough Riders Chicken in "Fun Dungeon Face Off", appears to be a caricature of Theodore Roosevelt, the 26th President of the United States that served as the leader of the Rough Riders, which was a volunteer military group that fought in the Spanish-American War of 1898 in real-life history.

 - "Rough Riders Elementary" includes an homage to the infamous "orgy cult" scene from Eyes Wide Shut.
-Rather unexpected for a kids' show, though it is toned down and Cartoon Network's shows have a way of Getting Crap Past the Radar in new and exciting ways.
+Rather unexpected for a kids' show, though it is obviously toned down.

 - This episode also has a brief shout out to the infamous "man in dog suit" scene from another Kubrick film, The Shining, parodied by a brief glimpse of Ms. Baker in an old outfit and Mr. Reese in a chicken suit standing in a tub.